 If the output parameter is specified, the output will be placed in this directory.
 If the output parameter is not specified, the current directory will be used.
 Python 3.x required.

-File Formats – Basic usage
+File Formats – Basic usage ***Endre req 3 og TC nummer *** og vurdere filer

 Required files